programster/password-manager/README.md

 This is a CLI based password manager built and tested against Ubuntu 16.04.
+[Short demo youtube video](https://www.youtube.com/watch?v=x3cm7aNmgM8&feature=youtu.be).

 ## Requirements
 I run it on Ubuntu 16.04 desktop.
 The only requirement is php7.0-cli package which you can install with: